 Once the surgery is complete, you will be transferred to the recovery room to recover from your anesthesia.
-An X-Ray of your hip is also taken to make sure there are no complications from the surgery.
+An X-Ray of your knee will be taken to ensure that there are no complications from the surgery.

 - The recovery room nurse will take your vital signs, check your dressing and assess your general condition and pain level. - Once you are stable and your pain is well controlled, you will be transferred to the orthopedic unit.